ivotron/popper2-paper/paper.md

 | 4                  |     201                       |    17    |  98.18%   |
 | 5                  |     224                       |    19    |  98.63%   | -->

-As we can see from Figure III, Popper allowed us to run the workflow in an SLURM cluster with MPI and hence utilize the processing power of multiple GPU's and drastically reduce the training duration.
+As we can see from Figure III, Popper allowed us to run the workflow in a SLURM cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

 # Results {#sec:result}

-A brief summary of the training duration and accuracy obtained by running the workflow on three different compute environment is shown below.
+A summary of the training duration and accuracy obtained by running the workflow on three different computing environment is shown below.

 | Compute Environment    | Avg.
 Duration | Avg.
 Accuracy    |
 |------------------------|---------------|------------------|